miyagawa/cpanminus/README.md

 No, that's not my intention.
 As a developer with 190 modules on CPAN, I appreciate and respect the CPAN toolchain developers for their great effort.

 However I've learned that in some rare cases, especially for less experienced users (or really experienced users who knows how to shoot their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the big yak really quickly and does nothing else.

-## Should I use this?
+## Should I really use this?

 No. Use CPAN or CPANPLUS.